IsmailKonak/PyTorch-SOTA-Implementations/Vision Transformer/EN/README.md

 🎉 **Project Completed**: This project is now complete!
 We've implemented the main components of the Vision Transformer architecture.

-Feel free to explore the completed implementation and dive into the details of the Transformer model.
+Feel free to explore the completed implementation and dive into the details of the Vision Transformer model.
 If you have any questions or suggestions, don't hesitate to reach out.

 ## Features